 I've read more than one SBIer that has talked about SBI "holding your hand" through the entire process of setting up not just a web site, but a web business.
 I would use the same terminology.

 Well, one more thing I'll mention ...

 I once checked on a Dave Ramsey week-long seminar, and I found out it would cost around $3500.
 Dave Ramsey teaches on financial planning and responsibility, but I decided it wouldn't be fiscally responsible to go to a $3500 seminar!

 I've been to a couple Solo Build It seminars, and they were very inexpensive.
 My favorite one was a drive to Charleston, SC.
 I'm pretty sure the whole weekend seminar, with two nights in the hotel, a cruise in the bay, and dinner on the boat, cost $500.
 My wife and I had a blast, and of course, there was opportunity not just to learn about how to build an online business, but opportunities to talk with successful web site owners and get specific advice for our own situation.

 I've really enjoyed the two seminars I've been, too, though Dallas wasn't nearly as nice as Charleston.
 The seminar was just as helpful and just as inexpensive, though.

 Okay, that's my whole story.
-You can get more information on SBI below.
+You can get more information on Solo Build It below.